ppelleti/BitmapEditor/README.md

 ## Saving bitmaps with jzIntv

 On the jzIntv emulator, pressing 1 will append the current bitmap to the file `bitmap.bas`.
-This only works if your specify the `--file-io` argument when running jzIntv.
+This only works if you specify the `--file-io` argument when running jzIntv.
 For example,

 ```